esphome-libs/dsmr_parser/README.md

 # Differences from the original arduino-dsmr
 * Requires a C++20 compatible compiler.
-* [P1Reader](https://github.com/matthijskooijman/arduino-dsmr/blob/master/src/dsmr/reader.h) class is replaced with the [PacketAccumulator](https://github.com/esphome-libs/arduino-dsmr/blob/master/src/dsmr/packet_accumulator.h) class with a different interface to allow usage on any platform.
+* [P1Reader](https://github.com/matthijskooijman/arduino-dsmr/blob/master/src/dsmr/reader.h) class is replaced with the [PacketAccumulator](https://github.com/esphome-libs/dsmr_parser/blob/main/src/dsmr_parser/packet_accumulator.h) class with a different interface to allow usage on any platform.
-* Added [EncryptedPacketAccumulator](https://github.com/esphome-libs/arduino-dsmr/blob/master/src/dsmr_parser/encrypted_packet_accumulator.h) class to receive encrypted DSMR messages (like from "Luxembourg Smarty").
+* Added [DlmsPacketDecryptor](https://github.com/esphome-libs/dsmr_parser/blob/main/src/dsmr_parser/dlms_packet_decryptor.h) class to work with encrypted DSMR messages (like from "Luxembourg Smarty").

 # How to use
 ## General usage
 The library is header-only.
 Add the `src/dsmr_parser` folder to your project.<br>
-Note: `encrypted_packet_accumulator.h` header depends on [Mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) library.
+Note: [dlms_packet_decryptor.h](https://github.com/esphome-libs/dsmr_parser/blob/main/src/dsmr_parser/dlms_packet_decryptor.h) depends on [Mbed TLS](https://www.trustedfirmware.org/projects/mbed-tls/) library.
 It is already included in the `ESP-IDF` framework and can be easily added to any other platforms.

 ## Usage from PlatformIO
 The library is available on the PlatformIO registry:<br>